drgerg/PoolControls/Dependencies.md

 >```sudo pip3 install matplotlib```

-I'm using python3 on Ubuntu 18.04.
+I'm using python3 on Raspbian Buster.
 So for some reason I need to uninstall numpy and reinstall a special version.

 >```sudo pip3 uninstall numpy```
 >```sudo pip3 install python3-numpy```